foumart/JS.13kGames/README.md

 This is work in progress for JS13k 2021.
 All the old `Less than 1kb libraries` will be revised at later stage.

 I am using this template for my new 2021 compo entry.
-The template itself is feature-ready.
+Progressive Web App is working even with offline support.

-Progressive Web App is tested and working.
-Offline support not quite ready yet.
+But for some reason `Add to Home screen` prompt is not displayed on mobile - have to investigate why.
 Stay tuned.

 ---